HB-1294

 Plain Language

-Law-enforcement agencies must retain the first draft of any AI-generated report or record for the same duration as the final version.
-The AI program used must maintain an audit trail identifying: who used AI to create or edit the report, all changes made after the initial draft, and any video or audio footage used as input.
-This creates a documentation and records-retention obligation that ensures the provenance and revision history of AI-generated law-enforcement records can be reconstructed for litigation, oversight, or audit purposes.
+Law-enforcement agencies must retain the first draft of any AI-generated report or record for as long as the final version is retained.
+The generative AI program used must maintain an audit trail that at minimum identifies who used the AI, tracks all changes made after the initial draft, and logs any video or audio footage used as source material for report generation.
+This creates both a document-retention obligation on the agency and a functional requirement on the AI tool itself to support audit trail capabilities.

 Statutory Text